tommie/tommie.github.io/_posts/2023-10-06-reverse-engineering-checksum.md

 I stopped the investigation since there wasn't anything obvious on the receiver display indicating the unknown bits were interesting.

+**Edit** The highest bit turns on when the manual transmit button is pressed.

 ## Checksum

 This took several hours (spread over three days) to figure out!